superform-xyz/superform-core/src/crosschain-data/README.md

 # State Registry

-This directory contains the components to enable crosschain communication functionality to Superform Protocol.
+This directory contains the components to enable crosschain communication functionality to the Superform Protocol.
 It also includes wrapper contracts for different arbitrary message bridges (AMBs) leveraged by Superform: Layerzero, Hyperlane & Wormhole.

 ## Components Overview

-The following components are a key part of superform's robust crosschain communication.
+The following components are a key part of Superform's robust crosschain communication.
 New State Registries may be added by the Protocol Admin if new Form types are added to support new deposit/withdrawal flows.

 ## Architecture